WildCodeSchool/st-getting-into-the-flow-bpmn/README.md

-# Getting into the Flow with Flowengines & BPNM
+# Getting into the Flow with Business Flow Management

-This repository contains all sources and slides to replay the Tutoring-Session *Getting into the Flow with Flowengines & BPNM*.
+This repository contains all sources and slides to replay the Tutoring-Session *Getting into the Flow with Business Flow Management*.

 ## Prerequisites